ATNI Launches Project to Standardize the Definition of Healthy Food Products: Aligning Stakeholders on Nutrient Profile Models

 Please contact our senior researcher Brenda de Kok (brenda.dekok@accesstonutrition.org) if you want to be part of the upcoming dialogues and join us in this collective endeavor.

 This project is funded fully by the Pictet Foundation.
-It uses a Delphi process to come to greater alignment on nutrient profiling models (starting with existing internationally-recognized ones such as Nutri-Score, HSR or WHO models) among all stakeholders including investors, private sector, academia and international public health organizations.
+It uses a Delphi process to come to greater alignment on nutrient profiling models (starting with existing internationally recognised ones such as Nutri-Score, HSR or WHO models) among all stakeholders including investors, private sector, academia and international public health organizations.
 The governance structure and decision-making of the project does not allow for any direct food industry membership or influence.
 WBSCD, while clearly a private sector entity, is a non-funded and non-funding communications partner in this project.

 We believe their role in communications will help bring further alignment and transparency among the private sector in an otherwise very fragmented field.
 This should facilitate better comparison of food and beverage companies and brands at portfolio or product category level based on the best science.
-ATNI’s ultimate aim is not only for more alignment but that regulators start to deploy standards on the healthiness of product portfolios so that private sector actors are held accountable.
+ATNi’s ultimate aim is not only for more alignment but that regulators start to deploy standards on the healthiness of product portfolios so that private sector actors are held accountable.